RedisGears/RedisGears/docs/commands.md

 ## TFUNCTION DELETE

-Delete a library from RedisGears.
+Delete a library from Triggers and Functions.

 ```
 TFUNCTION DELETE "<library name>"